Return to Travel

 Peterborough Map

-"average" town in Canada, the one pollsters would use as a standin for the
+"average" people in Canada, the one pollsters would use as a standin for the

 rest of the country.
 On our visit in 2015, however, it seemed sketchier even